systemjs/systemjs/docs/config-api.md

 ```javascript
 import $ from 'jquery';
 ```

+Map configuration only applies to plain names, as described in the baseURL section above, although maps can contain `/` separators.

 In addition, a map also applies to any subpaths, making it suitable for package folders as well: